Camouflage: Fashion, art and society

 Military camouflage patterns influenced fashion and art from the time of the First World War onwards.
 Gertrude Stein recalled the cubist artist Pablo Picasso's reaction in around 1915:

 In 1919, the attendants of a "dazzle ball", hosted by the Chelsea Arts Club, wore dazzle-patterned black and white clothing.
 The ball influenced fashion and art via postcards and magazine articles.
 The Illustrated London News announced:

 More recently, fashion designers have often used camouflage fabric for its striking designs, its "patterned disorder" and its symbolism.
 Camouflage clothing can be worn largely for its symbolic significance rather than for fashion, as when, during the late 1960s and early 1970s in the United States, anti-war protestors often ironically wore military clothing during demonstrations against the American involvement in the Vietnam War.

 Modern artists such as Ian Hamilton Finlay have used camouflage to reflect on war.
 His 1973 screenprint of a tank camouflaged in a leaf pattern, Arcadia, is described by the Tate as drawing "an ironic parallel between this idea of a natural paradise and the camouflage patterns on a tank".
 The title refers to the Utopian Arcadia of poetry and art, and the memento mori Latin phrase Et in Arcadia ego which recurs in Hamilton Finlay's work.
 In science fiction, Camouflage is a novel about shapeshifting alien beings by Joe Haldeman.
 The word is used more figuratively in works of literature such as Thaisa Frank's collection of stories of love and loss, A Brief History of Camouflage.

+In 1986, Andy Warhol began a series of monumental camouflage paintings, which helped to transform camouflage into a popular print pattern.
+A year later, in 1987, New York designer Stephen Sprouse used Warhol's camouflage prints as the basis for his Autumn Winter 1987 collection.